kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 	* only one of these will be used, if they are all specified priority is NEF -> ONNX -> BIE
 * ```model_id```: ID of model to run inference
 	* only used with NEF file
-  * only needed if NEF model has model models
+  * only needed if NEF model has multiple models
 * ```input_names```: list of input node names
 	* only needed with ONNX/BIE file
 * ```radix```: integer radix to convert from float to fixed input